AlixLieblich/Astronomical_Images_Reproject_Project/README.md

 ### 📚 Outcome

-- This is a repojection.
+- Below is a repojection.

 ![Image of reproject](reproject.png)

-- This is a deepfield image that has been processed!
+- Below is a deepfield image that has been processed!
 Screenshot taken of image processed via the code in this repo and viewed in the software ds9.

 ![Image of deepfield](deepfield.png)